Waltham Abbey F.C.: History

 In 1990–91 the club were inaugural finalists in the Roy Bailey Memorial Trophy, a competition for local teams including Cheshunt, Ware, and Hertford Town.

 It was won for the first time in 1994–95 when they beat Hoddesdon Town.
 In both 1996–97 and 2005 (in the final held over from the previous season) they beat St Margaretsbury.

 In 1998–99 they won the London Senior Cup with a fine 3–2 win over Bedfont at Dulwich Hamlet’s ground, Dean Green securing a hat trick to win the cup.
 They also secured the Spartan South Midlands Challenge Trophy beating Holmer Green 3–0 over two legs.

 Recent seasons have seen a lot of changes on and off the pitch with floodlights being installed in 1990 and the ground levelled.
 A great amount of work has been done around the clubhouse and a 200-seater stand built.
 A number of seats were purchased from Maine Road and these were installed during the summer of 2005 as the club strived to improve facilities on and off the field and move up the non-league pyramid.

 Season 2001–02 was spent in the Essex & Herts Border Combination to allow them to move across the pyramid.
 They were elected to the Essex Senior League for season 2002–03.
 In 2004–05, in addition to winning both the League Cup and the Gordon Brasted Memorial Trophy they finished in their highest position of 2nd.

 On 2 May 2009, the Abbott's capped off a successful 2008–09 season by beating Concord Rangers 5–4 on penalties, after a 1–1 draw, to win the Isthmian League Division 1 North Play-offs.
 They played in the Isthmian League Premier Division for the first time in their history in 2009–10.
 However, despite winning the last two games of their season, they finished 21st and were relegated for the first time in the club's history.
 After 7 seasons in North Division a league restructure saw the club have been moved into the newly formed Isthmian League South Central League.

+Ground

+The club first played at Capershotts during World War II.
+In 1990, floodlights were erected at Capershotts, coming from Walthamstow Avenue's Green Pond Road ground after the club had ceased to exist.